FHIR/sql-on-fhir-v2/README.md

 - Queries written against the spec should be translatable between database engines that have JSON support (i.e., avoiding features that are not widely implemented)
 - Schemas and transformations should depend as little as possible on specific FHIR versions and profiles
 - It should be possible to run transformations on raw data prior to loading it into a database (ETL) or within a database using SQL (ELT)
+- Use `$` prefix for all calculated elements to avoid clash with FHIR elements

 ## Schema